-Individuals must earn Alabama Class B certification before applying for Class A certification in the same teaching field.
-For Class A certification, a transcript from a regionally accredited institution is required to document an earned master's degree.
+Individuals must hold an Alabama Class B certification before applying for Class A certification in the same teaching field.
+For Class A certification, a transcript from a regionally accredited institution is required to document an earned master's degree and satisfactory completion of a State-approved program with a minimum GPA of 3.0 on all courses in the Alabama State Board of Education approved teacher education program.